sttng/Interstella5555/readme.md

 ## Technical Details

-- Resolution: 1920x1080 (Looks like an Upscale from the PAL DVD)
+- Resolution: 1920x1080 (looks like an ppscale from the PAL DVD)
+- Display Size: 1920x1080
 - Frame Rate: 25
 - Duration: 01:05:35.0400000
 - Frames: 98376